Maintenance of mobile platforms

 As mobile platforms are most often used to transport people at heights, regular and correct maintenance is of paramount importance.
 Since in Poland, mobile platforms are classified as equipment subject to technical supervision, it is necessary to have the appropriate entitlements.

 Permits for mobile platforms

-Permits to work as a mobile platform maintainer can be acquired by completing an appropriate course and passing an examination before a board appointed by the Office of Technical Inspection.
+Permits to work as a mobile platform maintainer can be acquired by completing the relevant training and passing an examination before a commission appointed by the Office of Technical Inspection.

-- No medical contraindications to work as a mobile platform maintainer
+- No medical contraindications to work as an aerial platform maintainer.

 Anyone who meets these three simple requirements can take a course to become an aerial platform maintainer.

-The course consists of a theoretical and a practical part.
-In the theoretical part, the trainees listen to lectures on health and safety and the proper handling of mobile platforms.
-They also learn about the construction and functioning of mobile platforms.
-Then, in the practical part, they have the opportunity to practise their newly acquired skills in the maintenance of mobile platforms.
+The course consists of two parts - theoretical and practical.
+In the theoretical part, the trainees listen to lectures on Health and Safety and proper operation of mobile platforms.
+There they also learn about the construction and functioning principles of mobile platforms.
+Then, in the practical part, they have the opportunity to practise their newly acquired skills in mobile platform maintenance.

 Depending on the level of experience of the trainees, training can last a few hours or even a few days.
 Permits for mobile platforms are valid for 5 years.
 This means that after this period, you must pass the UDT exam again with a positive result in order to renew your qualifications.

 Escalators are most often used to transport people to difficult-to-reach high places.
 This is why it is so important to carry out correct and regular maintenance on them.
 There are four types of inspection for mobile platforms: periodic, operational, post-accident and post-failure.